 “Of Water and the Spirit” by Malidoma Patrice Somé is available on Amazon.

-Members of Jehovah’s Witnesses who leave are treated as dead via the execution of a shunning order.
+Members of Jehovah’s Witnesses who leave are treated as dead via the execution of a Disfellowship Order.
 Their reason?
 “Satan’s influence…will be to cause the other…members of the family to…join…his course…To do this would be disastrous, and so the faithful family member must recognize and conform to the disfellowship order.”—Watchtower 1952 Nov.
 15, p.
 703.

 Visit "Phoenix of Faith" to learn more about the author's memoir.
-Follow on Twitter: _Phoenixoffaith Copyright © 2014–Present.
+Follow on Twitter: _Phoenixoffaith Copyright © 2014–2019.